 Life insurance with cancer

-1 in 2 people will be diagnosed with cancer at some stage in their lives which is pretty shocking.
-If you’ve been diagnosed with cancer in the past then you might want to know ‘is life insurance still available after cancer?’.
+It’s mind blowing to think that as many as 1 in 2 people will be diagnosed with cancer in their lifetime.
+If you’ve already been diagnosed in the past or you’re worried about cancer because of a family history, then it’s understandable to want to know how cancer life insurance works.

 Most of the people that we speak to who’ve had cancer are often concerned about life insurance but don’t know what to do about it.

 Here are some of the main areas where we can help with life insurance for cancer patients:

 - Recent diagnosis and what options are available

 - Previous diagnosis (over 2 years) and paying a fair price for life cover

 - Cancerous cells and non-cancerous cells